mdjaas/HungerFood/README.md

 This app is developed to help people who are in hunger.
 Lots of food gets wasted in restaurants, supermarkets, bakeries, etc. Shops can sell these excess products for a cheap price or for free to the consumers.
 Delivery riders can register on the app and deliver foods in their locality and earn some money.
-Farmers can use or ML tools to predict the price of the crops and this ensures that they can get decent amount for the produce.
+Farmers can use ML tools to predict the price of the crops and this ensures that they can get decent amount for the produce.

 ## Getting Started